Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: A basis of

-As with \cref{thm:3}, the proof of \cref{thm:4} is by induction on $n$ for the infinite family of groups $G_{r,n}^p$ and by recursion for the exceptional groups.
-To illustrate the method, we provide details for the reflection pair $(\CA(G_{34}), G_{34})$ and for $(\CA_4(r),G_{r,4}^p)$ when $p$ is even.
+As with \cref{thm:3}, the proof of \cref{thm:4}\cref{it:22t} is by recursion for primitive reflection pairs, by induction on $n$ for imprimitive reflection pairs, and case-by-case for very exceptional reflection pairs.
+To illustrate the method, we provide details for the reflection pairs $(\SG_{34}, G_{34})$ and $(\SA_4(r),G(r,p,4))$ when $p$ is even.
 The extension to other cases is straightforward and is omitted.